Skip to content

 Type Description

-dict[URIRef, Set[URIRef]]
+dict[URIRef, set[URIRef]]

-dict[URIRef, Set[URIRef]]: Dictionary mapping entities to their neighbors.
+dict[URIRef, set[URIRef]]: Dictionary mapping entities to their neighbors.

 Source code in ontocast/tool/validate.py

-def build_adjacency_graph(self) -> dict[URIRef, Set[URIRef]]:
+def build_adjacency_graph(self) -> dict[URIRef, set[URIRef]]:

 """Build an adjacency representation of the RDF graph.